minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 - SSL refers to Secure Sockets Layer, used to encrypt connections
 - **TLS** refers to Transport Layer Security, which is a newer version
 - Nowadays, **TLS certificates are mainly used**, but people still refer as SSL

+Server Name Indication
+- SNI solves the problem of loading multiple SSL certificates onto one web server (to server multiple websites)